 Timely feedback from faculty and residents is critical.
 Feedback should address areas of strength as well as those needing improvement.
 Ideally, the feedback should provide the opportunity to identify and correct any issues noted during the course.
 Any potentially serious deficiencies in student performance should be brought to the attention of the site coordinator as early in the rotation as possible.
 You should also obtain formal mid-rotation feedback from the student.

-The site director at each teaching site bears the primary responsibility for the development and maintenance of a program to fulfill the learning objectives of the orthopaedic clerkship.
+The site director at each teaching site bears the primary responsibility for the development and maintenance of a program to fulfill the learning objectives of the orthopedic clerkship.
 The site director is responsible for organizing the specific ward and operative activities during the rotation, and is expected to address any issues or problems that are encountered.
 The site directors should periodically remind faculty members and residents of the objectives of the course.
 The site directors are also primarily responsible for the timely submission of student evaluations through e-value.

 The attending physician has the primary responsibility for educating students in the ward, clinics, and operating room.
 All of the physician-teachers with whom the student has contact are expected to serve as positive role models.
 Faculty and residents are encouraged to provide students with positive direction through both questions and assignments.
 The students are expected to have read about the cases going on in the OR and faculty are encouraged to teach by asking questions and actively explaining different parts of the operative procedure to the student.
 In the clinics, give the students an opportunity to obtain their own history and physical examination, and provide feedback regarding this.
-The clinics and operating rooms are not only excellent sites for education, but are also a venue where potential future orthopaedic careers begin.
+The clinics and operating rooms are not only excellent sites for education, but are also a venue where potential future orthopedic careers begin.

 If possible, provide the student the opportunity to do a short presentation on a specific topic.
 Encourage preparation by students prior to clinics and operative sessions by engaging them and letting them actively participate in patient care.